jfrehn/jennifer-frehn-ps239T-final-project/README.md

 13. TopicProportions_M.pdf: Graph of topic prevalence for tweets sent to male senators.
 14. TopicCorrelation_F.pdf: Graphic of topic correlation for tweets sent to female senators.
 15. TopicCorrelation_M.pdf: Graphic of topic correlation for tweets sent to male senators.
-16. TopicCovariate_F.pdf: Plot showing the effect of the covariate ?senator? on the topic of interest.
+16. TopicCovariate_F.pdf: Plot showing the effect of the covariate 'senator' on the topic of interest.
 The outcome is the proportion of the reply tweets sent to each female senator that is about the topic.
-17. TopicCovariate_M.pdf: Plot showing the effect of the covariate ?senator? on the topic of interest.
+17. TopicCovariate_M.pdf: Plot showing the effect of the covariate 'senator' on the topic of interest.
 The outcome is the proportion of the reply tweets sent to each male senator that is about the topic.

 ## More Information